-While in the Future City Project, the students are required to solve a simulated problem, in the Community Clean-A-Thon, they are involved in the solution of a real-world problem.
-The Community Clean-A-Thon is a yearlong program that involves students in the quest to solve the problem of neighborhood blight.
-In this year's program, students were involved in an analysis of the pattern of rubbish and trash dumping in the community, and the formulation of a strategy for solving this problem.
+While in the Future City Project, the students are required to solve a simulated problem.
+In the Community Clean-A-Thon, they are solving a real-world problem.
+The Community Clean-A-Thon is a year-long program that involves students in overcoming neighborhood blight.
+In the fall 2008 program, students analyzed the pattern of rubbish and trash dumping in the community and formulated a strategy for solving this problem.

 Between September and December, the students studied the distribution of trash and rubbish in the Fruit Belt.
-They completed two main tasks during this period.
-First, they identified the location of clusters of rubbish (old tires, discarded appliances, bottles, etc), and second, they examined the distribution pattern of those clusters of rubbish and trash.
+They completed two main tasks during this period: they identified the location of clusters of rubbish (old tires, discarded appliances, bottles, and so forth), and they examined the distribution pattern of the clusters of rubbish and trash.
 The students used the GIS (Geographic Information Systems) method to analyze the distribution pattern.
-Graduate students in the Department of Urban and Regional Planning teach the students about GIS and show them how to geocode, map and analyze the data.
-In the winter and spring, the students will complete their analysis of the distribution pattern, generate hypotheses on causality, and formulate a plan for solving the problem.
-In the 2009-2010 academic year, the students will implement and evaluate the plan for solving the neighborhood blight problem.
+Graduate students in the Department of Urban and Regional Planning teach the students about GIS and show them how to geocode, map, and analyze the data.
+In the winter and spring, the students completed their analysis of the distribution pattern, generated hypotheses on causality, and formulated a plan for solving the problem.
+In the fall of 2009, the students will implement and evaluate the plan for solving neighborhood blight.

-At the end of the school year, Futures Academy holds a Community Clean-A-Thon.
-The goal of the project is to involve the entire community and stakeholders in a cleanup of the neighborhood.
+At the end of the school year, Futures Academy holds a Community Clean-A-Thon that draws the entire community and stakeholders into a neighborhood cleanup.
 The Clean-A-Thon is organized around the theme, "Collective Work and Responsibility," which stresses the importance of the entire community taking control of the development of their neighborhood.
-The students, who have been working on the project throughout the year, now join with other teachers, residents, and stakeholders to plan for the Clean-A-Thon.
-Based on the GIS mapping project, the committee will develop a plan for deploying the participants in cleanup activities throughout the neighborhood.
+The students, who have been working on the project throughout the year, now join with other teachers, residents, and stakeholders to plan the Clean-A-Thon.
+Based on the GIS mapping project, the committee develops a plan for deploying the participants in cleanup activities throughout the neighborhood.

-The morning hours of the Clean-A-Thon are devoted to cleaning up the neighborhood, while the afternoon is set aside for a community celebration.
+The morning hours of the Clean-A-Thon are devoted to cleaning up the neighborhood, and the afternoon is set aside for a community celebration.
 Thus, the morning hours are about work, while the afternoon focuses on a neighborhood coming together to feast and have fun.
-Most important, the festival creates an opportunity to deepen the bonds betwixt and between teachers, students, residents and stakeholders.
+Most important, the festival creates an opportunity to deepen the bonds betwixt and between teachers, students, residents, and stakeholders.